Megaprog/hibernate-unproxy/README.md

 # Hibernate UnProxy

 Hibernate UnProxy helper class for unproxing hibernate entities.
-Support Hibernate 4.2.x, 4.3.x, 5.0.x
+Supports Hibernate 4.2.x, 4.3.x, 5.0.x

 ## How to get it?